pmarks-net/everclamp/index.md

       </Thread>
 ```

-And insert this block.
+- Insert this block.
 Your printer may require a different scaling factor:

 ```
       <Thread>